Guidelines for managing short-term absenteeism

 In exploring these and similar options, your aim should be to identify any reasonable steps that might be taken by the organisation to support the individual in improving their attendance.
 This should mean that you’re providing practical support that’s also consistent with the operational needs of the organisation.

 This isn’t a one-way contract.
-In parallel with exploring constructive steps, you may be emphasizing the individual’s own responsibilities for attending work.
+In parallel with exploring constructive steps, you may be emphasising the individual’s own responsibilities for attending work.
 Depending on the circumstances of the case, you could link any positive support with a tightening of the provisions surrounding absence.
 For example, you could:

 • Indicate to the individual that, following the provision of additional support, you expect absence levels to improve across a defined timescale.